ali79hm/treasure/README.md

 # treasure
-this is treasure for all scienses
+this is treasure for all science

+**changess automaticly displayed on discord channel now**